seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 </details>
 </br>

-## **Bluetooth & Concurrency**
+<details>
+    <summary>Bluetooth & Concurrency</summary>
+    </br>

 For an extra layer of complexity I decided to add bluetoothLE capability to SwagScanner.
 Bluetooth allows commands to be sent wirelessly from the computer to the arduino and vice-versa.
 Wireless connectivity also allows one less cable coming out of the scanner to the computer.
 In Python, I used Adafruit's BluetoothLE library to achieve connectivity.
 In C++ I utilized Apple's CoreBluetooth framework and wrote a C++ wrapper for it.
-<details>
-    <summary>Read more about how I did bluetooth</summary>
-    </br>

 I created my own pattern which draws inspiration from a general object delegation pattern to achieve Objective-C++ compatibility with callback functionality.
 The CoreBluetoothObjC implements the CorebluetoothWrapper header.
 The Client also includes the header, but does not implement it--rather calls the header methods because they are implemented by CoreBluetoothObjC.
 I represented this relationship with a dotted line in the UML diagram below.
 Client is composed of a CoreBluetoothObjC object and dispatches calls to using the header methods.
 The Client manages memory and the lifecycle for CoreBluetoothObjC.
 Client also passes a reference to itself to CoreBluetoothObjC for callback functionality.
 CoreBluetoothObjC overrides the header methods to call code in Objective-C. So when you call C++ code from the Client, it is calling a method in CoreBluetoothObjC which calls Objective-C code.